hielsnoppe/datascience-starter/README.md

 1. Download ZIP file or use Git (recommended).
 2. Open in VSCode using "File > Add Folder to Worspace"
 3. Right-click on project folder, then "Open in Integrated Terminal"

-4. Run the following commands in the terminal:
+Run the following commands in the terminal to set up your environment and install dependencies:

     $ python3 -m venv .venv
     $ source .venv/bin/activate